 Your floors are sparkling, but what about your spin mop?
 Tossing it damp into a closet is a recipe for a smelly mess.
 Proper storage is the secret to making your mop last longer and stay fresh for the next cleaning session.
 It’s not just about putting it away—it’s about prepping it for a long and effective life.
 A few simple habits will keep your mop head fluffy and your bucket clean, ensuring your whole system is ready to go when you need it.

-The Right Way to Dry Your Mop
+How to Properly Dry Your Mop to Prevent Mildew

 The most important step for mop longevity is drying it completely after every use.
 A wet mop head is a perfect home for mold and mildew, which causes that musty odor.
 After your final rinse, use the bucket’s spinner to wring out as much water as possible.
 Then, detach the mop head from the handle and hang it up to air dry in a well-ventilated spot, like a laundry room.
 If you can’t hang it, stand the mop upright where air can circulate freely.
 This simple step keeps your mop refills fresh and effective for much longer.